 2018 saw the Leader Quadrant swell in ranks as vendors previously hovering just on the outside last year finally broke through— much as we predicted.
 Previous Leaders SailPoint, Oracle, CA Technologies, and IBM returned and were joined by newcomers One Identity and Saviynt.
 Gartner singled out Saviynt for having “the most fully featured IGA solution delivered as a service” of any of the featured vendors.
 One Identity received praise for its excellent accessibility and effectiveness with deep integration.

-Of the 2017 Challengers, only Omada remained in in the same quadrant; Gartner noted that it has high customer satisfaction rates but continues to lack brand awareness outside Europe.
+Of the 2017 Challengers, only Omada remained in the same quadrant; Gartner noted that it has high customer satisfaction rates but continues to lack brand awareness outside Europe.

 Movement in the Challengers and Visionaries Quadrants